adlnet/companion-specification-for-xapi-vocabularies/README.md

 > You can read this companion spec at https://adl.gitbooks.io/companion-specification-for-xapi-vocabularies/content/

+# Contributing to the Project

+Send questions or feedback to: [xapi-vocabulary@adlnet.gov](mailto:xapi-vocabulary@adlnet.gov)

 # License

 This work is free and made available under the Creative Commons Attribution-Share Alike 4.0 International (CC BY-SA 4.0) license.
 Visit [http://creativecommons.org/licenses/by-sa/4.0/](http://creativecommons.org/licenses/by-sa/4.0/) for more information on the details of this license.
 In summary, the following terms and conditions apply: